Times Square Ball

 When I read that The Ball at Times Square “has become the world’s symbolic welcome to the New Year,” I felt surprised.
 I never considered that The Ball had such universal meaning.
 I’ll tell you what I think about when I see The Ball.

 I grew up in New York City.
 Every year, we gathered with family in front of the TV, and watched The Ball drop at Times Square.
 As soon as The Ball dropped, we blew noise-makers, shook clangers, and hollered outside to welcome in the new year.

 When I got older, when I saw The Ball, I thought of movies with formal gowns and tuxedos, celebrities with caviar and champagne, and crystal chandeliers.

 When I moved away from New York City, I surprised people when they found out that I was never at Times Square when The Ball dropped.
 I never knew anyone who was.
 I never considered being there.
 So, I took a friend so he could tick this item off his “Someday” list.

 When we got there, I felt delighted by the clutter of the familiar noise of traffic, chatter of people, and cacophony of music.
-I saw stages set up around the Square — I had no idea that this was how they broadcasted from the site — maybe 30 to 50 feet high.
-They were temporary platforms projecting from the sides of buildings, with large rooms behind them, perhaps hospitality suites.
+I saw temporary stages set up around the Square — I had no idea that this was how they broadcasted from the site — maybe 30 to 50 feet high.
+They were platforms projecting from the sides of buildings, with large glass doors behind them, perhaps hospitality suites.
 The celebrities and their guests, crews, and other supporters had comfortable places to go; the temperature was dropping.